 Daniel enrolled at the Graduate School of Nuclear and Allied Sciences at the University of Ghana to undertake his Master of Philosophy (MPhil) degree in Medical Physics.
 His MPhil research was in dosimetry in external photon beam radiotherapy.
 Specifically, Daniel's MPhil research characterized the use of GafChromic EBT2 film for dose measurements using a tissue-equivalent water phantom for a Theratron Equinox Cobalt-60 Teletherapy Machine.

 Daniel is currently a lecturer at the Department of Computer Engineering, KNUST, where he teaches courses in Biomedical Engineering.
-His research interests are Computational Medical Image Processing and Computational Physiological Modelling.
+His research interests are Medical Device Design, Computational Medical Image Processing and Computational Physiological Modelling.